 Draping is the art of styling a sheer fabric luxuriously.
 Fashionable draping is a process where unstitched fabric is setting and pinning in a unique way.
 Drape style reflects the fashion statement of individuals.
 Draping style in ethnic wear or western silhouette both looks classy and stunning.
 People are becoming more conscious of their clothing.
 In 2020 drape style is booming in festivals and people are fascinated with the style.
-The best option to try trendy drapes in saree, dupattas, dhotis, and various types of western gowns, dress, etc. There are unique types of draping styles which inspire by tailored pleats, Inverted goblet drapery, pinch pleats, grommet pleats, ripple fold drapery, crisp box-pleats, and many more styling.
+The best option is to try trendy drapes in saree, dupattas, dhotis, and various types of western gowns, dresses, etc. There are unique types of draping styles inspired by tailored pleats, Inverted goblet drapery, pinch pleats, grommet pleats, ripple fold drapery, crisp box-pleats, and many more style.

 Nine Yard Affair:

 Draping is the oldest technique used in the 18th century.
 The interesting history of saree drapes was traced back to the Indus Valley Civilisation which evolved during 2800-1800 BCE around the northwestern part of the Indian subcontinent.
 India has a different essence of the mix- culture, and traditions, the Nine yards of saree has a million identities shows our heritage and affluent styling.
 Almost every age group likes to wear an exquisite saree or dupatta for sure.
 People of multiple communities and states follow their unique way of wearing nine yards.
 In India, the drape style always reminds us of attractive sarees.
 However, women love to look remarkable with their nine yards.

 Fashion focuses on experimenting with new styling every day.
 So we adopt the fast and trending vibes of drapes.
 Fashion illuminating the free spirit of the modern woman.
 Therefore, women are ready to flash with unique drape styling.
 In this modern age, we are seeing a lot of changes in the drape method.